 Justin Lennon has worked for conservation projects all over the world: Costa Rica, Tanzania, and Madagascar, to name a few.
-So he saw firsthand how difficult it is for people wanting to do good in the world to find worthwhile projects.
+He saw firsthand how difficult it is for people wanting to do good in the world to find worthwhile projects.
 So he created Conservation Guide, a website that lets volunteers scope out great opportunities abroad.
 If they’re interested in working in Africa, for example, there are currently more than a dozen listings.

 Lennon says his platform will also be useful to conservation organizations, especially those that don’t yet have an international presence.